VerifiedarXiv:2201.1190322 min

 chain · Reasoning in plain language, then the answer.
 The full method.

 Equation only.
 Prompt the model to emit just the mathematical expression (the5 + 6 = 11 with none of the words) and then the answer.
 If the gain were really about getting the equation onto the page, this should recover most of it.
 On GSM8K it does not: 5.4%, actually below the 6.5% standard baseline.
 The problems are too tangled to compress straight into an equation without the natural-language steps that set it up.
 (On the easier MAWPS benchmark, equation-only does help, 50.1% against a 43.2% baseline, because once you have the equation those problems are trivial.
 So equation-only lands in between, useful when the translation is easy and useless when it is hard.
-The full chain is what carries the hard cases.)
+The full chain is the only variant that handles the hard cases.)

 Reasoning after the answer.
 This tests the worry that the chain merely warms the model up and helps it surface knowledge, with the reasoning incidental.
 So flip the order: have the model give the answer first and the reasoning afterward.
 Now the chain cannot inform the answer, since the answer already came out.
 Result: 6.1%, again at baseline.
 The reasoning has to come before the answer, where the answer can depend on it.
-The sequence is doing real work; it is not a warm-up.

 Beyond arithmetic, beyond the examples

-This is the cleanest evidence that the model is running a procedure rather than matching whole answers.
+This is the cleanest evidence that the model is running a procedure rather than matching complete answers.
 With standard prompting, the model saw two-step cases and fails the moment you go longer; out of domain it collapses toward chance.
 With a chain of thought, it keeps the running state and applies the same per-step rule to however many steps you hand it, so it generalizes to lengths it was never shown.
 PaLM 540B solves the in-domain coin flip essentially perfectly and keeps tracking on longer sequences (accuracy does sag as the chains get long, so this is graceful degradation, not magic).
-A model that only memorized whole answers for two-flip cases could not do that.
+A model that only memorized complete answers for two-flip cases could not do that.
 Writing the running state out at each step and reading it back at the next can.
 (The paper shows this behavior; it does not pin down how the model holds the state inside.)

 And again the floor is scale.
 These tasks are toys precisely because the chain in the exemplars already spells out the perfect procedure; all the model has to do is repeat the steps with new symbols.
 Small models still fail even that.
 The ability to mechanically apply a shown procedure to unseen symbols is, itself, something that only shows up around 100 billion parameters.